Carinawei97/MAGIC-screen-to-cyst-nematodes/qr_code_reader/README.md

 # To run

-Download the test files, and adjust the path in the `rename.py` script
+Download the test files, and adjust the path in the `rename.py` script.

 Then run: